basyavasya-honmono/hadive/nn/richard/README.md

 ```
 th train.lua -table data/dev_data.table
 ```
-If the data is not balance the model will train with the source tensors.
+If the data is not balanced the model will train with the source tensors.
 To train without the balanced set remove the argument `-table data/dev_data.table` from the above.